Chessforeva/Cpp4chess/README.md

 #### Other tools

-<b>jsObfsc</b> is a source code minifier and also a helper to minimize and somehow hide names of variables and functions.
-Developed for weak javascripts in browsers long time ago.
+<b>jsObfsc</b> is a source code minifier for javascript interpreter.
+Developed for slow javascripts in browsers long time ago.

 <b>Sitemap</b> makes a html document that has good links for folders and files on webservers, but also is like a tree of filesystem.
 Actually it also helps making Google sitemap.xml.

 <b>webserver</b> is a webserver in it's simplest form.
+Varios versions to choose one workable on an old abandoned PC.
+It will not serve non ASCII filenames.
+Should find a good advanced ftp instead.